Personal Terms

 We'll usually communicate with you through the Revolut app.

-This is how we will provide account information and tell you about any fraud, or suspected fraud, relating to your account.
-It is also how we will tell you if there is a security threat to your account.
+This is how we will provide account information and tell you about any fraud, or suspected fraud, relating to your account of which we become aware.
+It is also how we will tell you if we become aware of a security threat to your account.
 Make sure you regularly check the Revolut app for this information.

 To help keep your account safe, download the latest software for your mobile device and the latest version of the Revolut app as soon as they are available.